This article has links to products and services we love, which we may make commission from.

 One of my favourite days out in Perthshire is walking among the Douglas firs at The Hermitage.

-This walk is a 10-minute drive from Dunkled, and there is a small car park with paid parking at the entrance.
+This walk is a 10-minute drive from Dunkled, and there is a few small car parks with paid parking at the entrance.

 From the car park, head to the 1757 Ossian’s Hall viewing platform and keep your eyes peeled for salmon battling the noisy Black Linn Falls!

-Please don’t leave your coffee cups in Ossian’s Hall; it’s disappointing to see visitors disrespect the area.
+Please don’t leave your coffee cups in Ossian’s Hall; seeing visitors disrespect the area is disappointing.

 The Hermitage is a great example of why Perthshire gets called Big Tree Country!